leanprover/theorem_proving_in_lean4/tactics.rst

     #print test
     -- END

 You can write a tactic script incrementally.
-If you run Lean on an incomplete tactic proof bracketed by ``begin`` and ``end``, the system reports all the unsolved goals that remain.
-If you are running Lean with its Emacs interface, you can see this information by putting your cursor on the ``end`` symbol, which should be underlined.
-In the Emacs interface, there is another extremely useful trick: if you put your cursor on a line of a tactic proof and press "C-c C-g", Lean will show you the goal that remains at the end of the line.
+In VS Code, you can open a window to display messages by pressing ``Ctrl-Shift-Enter``, and that window will then show you the current goal whenever the cursor in is a tactic block.
+In Emacs, you can see the goal at the end of any line by pressing ``C-c C-g``, or see the remaining goal in an incomplete proof by putting the cursor on the ``end`` symbol.

 Tactic commands can take compound expressions, not just single identifiers.
 The following is a shorter version of the preceding proof: